 It was not until 1475 that Wang Hei anatomically described the thyroid gland and recommended that the treatment of goitres should be dried thyroid.
 Some fifty years later, Paracelsus attributed goitres to mineral impurities in the water.
 Finally in 1656, Thomas Wharton named it the thyroid gland, meaning shield due to its shape, as it resembled the shields commonly used in Ancient Greece.

-In 1811, Paris discovered iodine in the burnt ashes of seaweed and the idea that this was the active ingredient in the treatments that were prescribed for goitre developed.
-Ten years later Prout was the first to recommend iodine in the treatment of goitre.
-In 1835,Robert James Graves an Irish doctor published his accounts on exophthalmic goitre.
-On the European Continent exopthalmic goitre is known as Basedow's disease.
-Karl Adolph Basedow had described the entity indepentlet in 1840.
-Sir WIlliam Gull physcian to Queen Victoria although not the first to recognise the condition of myxoedema (hypothyroidism) was the first in 1873 to attribute it to atrophy of the thyroid .Because of language difficulties European physcians and English physcians were not aware of each other’s work.
+In 1811, Paris discovered iodine in the burnt ashes of seaweed and the idea that this was the active ingredient in the treatments that were prescribed for goiters was developed.
+Ten years later, Prout was the first to recommend iodine in the treatment of goitres.
+In 1835,Robert James Graves, an Irish doctor published his accounts on the exophthalmic goitre.
+On the European Continent, exophthalmic goitre is known as Basedow's disease.
+Karl Adolph Basedow had described the entity independently in 1840.
+Sir William Gull, physician to Queen Victoria, although not the first to recognise the condition of myxoedema (hypothyroidism), was the first in 1873 to attribute it to atrophy of the thyroid gland.
+Due to language difficulties between European and English physicians, they were not aware of each other’s work.